Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-You may have just rescued a shelter dog and discovered that your dog pulls with all his might to go back home.
-Many times, these dogs won't even want to leave the home and will put on their breaks the moment they step outside.
-Others will get scared of something mid-walk and will want to head immediately back home acting scared of anything else they encounter on their way.
-Some just appear to be scared of nothing in particular, just the mere fact of just being outside is paralyzing enough to want them to make an about turn and head home.
+You may have just rescued a shelter dog and discovered that he pulls with all his might to go back home.
+Many times, these dogs won't even want to leave home and will put on their brakes the moment they step outside.
+Others will get scared of something mid-walk and will want to head back home immediately, acting scared of anything else they encounter on their way.
+Some just appear to be scared of nothing in particular; just being outside is paralyzing enough for them to make an about-turn and head home.
 But what causes these dogs to want to pull and go back home with all their might?

 So what to do with a dog who pulls with all his might to get back home?
 There are various tips you can give a try, but as with other behavioral issues, there's really no quick fix and slow and steady wins the race!

 I have dealt with different forms of leash pulling: enthusiastic pullers, reactive pullers, frustration pullers, but the worst pulling of all I have experienced so far is from panic-driven dogs who pull with all their might to head back home: these dogs are literally pulling for their lives!

 How to Reduce Dog Pulling to Get Back Home